Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 );
 ```

-#### Generate schema
+## Generate schema

-It is possible to auto generate your schema if you have only the data row
+Is possible to auto generate your schema if you have only the data row

 ```ts
 let data =  [